hypernumbers/hypernumbers-manual/contents/hypernumbers-functions/navigation/introduction-to-navigation-functions.rst

 The expression ``6`` on the end says *make me six cells wide*.
 This just causes the cell that the function is called in to merge over that set of cells.

+The function 'html.zsubmenu' uses created a menu from a z-order function.